 Following fertilization, the egg travels down the fallopian tube to the uterus.
 The uterine lining, or endometrium, is ready to accept the fertilized egg.
 This journey usually takes about six to eight days to happen.

 On reaching the waiting uterus, the egg attaches itself and then burrows its way into the lining, preparing to grow.
-This implantation takes a few days to complete and can sometimes cause a slight bleed (source).
+This implantation takes a few days to complete and can sometimes cause some light bleeding (1).

-It’s important to note that not all women will experience signs like bleeding or cramps indicating implantation has happened.
+It’s important to note that not all women will experience signs like bleeding or cramps to indicate implantation has happened.
 Every woman and every pregnancy is different.

-- Discharge or spotting from an implantation bleed will generally be dark brown or pinkish: The bleed from a period will often be a vibrant red.
+- Color and texture: Discharge or spotting from implantation bleeding will generally be dark brown or pinkish.
+Period blood will often be a vibrant red.
 There are usually no clots associated with implantation bleeding.

-- An implantation bleed will only last from a few hours to a few days, while the egg attaches itself: It will usually be light and can stop and start.
-Bleeding that starts off light then gets heavier and lasts for four days or more will generally be your period.
+- Length of time you bleed: Implantation bleelasts only from a few hours to a few days while the egg attaches itself.
+It will usually be light and can stop and start.
+If your bleeding starts off light but then gets heavier and lasts for four days or more, it’s likely your period.

-- Implantation bleeding will generally happen roughly ten days after ovulation: A period will usually be 14 days after.
+- The time between ovulation and bleeding: Implantation bleeding will generally happen roughly ten days after ovulation: A period will usually be 14 days after.

-- Cramps associated with implantation are mild and go away quite quickly: Those associated with a period will be stronger.
+- Cramping: Cramps associated with implantation are mild and go away quite quickly.
+Those associated with a period will be stronger.

 What Happens After Implantation?